dukeluo/eslint-plugin-check-file/docs/rules/folder-match-with-fex.md

 #### naming pattern object

-You need to specify a different naming pattern for different file extensions.
-The plugin will only check files with extensions you explicitly provided:
+The key is used to select target files, while the value is used to declare the naming pattern for their folder names.
+You can specify a different folder naming pattern for different target files.
+The plugin will only check files you explicitly provided:
 ```js
 module.exports = {
   plugins: [